sharwari09/sp19-281-mavericks/ProjectJournal.md

  iii] EventBooking API service has below features :

  Book a registered event <br/>
+ Get bookings by userID <br/>
+ Get bookings by userID <br/>

+ iv] Dashboard API service has below features :

 7. Mongo DB Sharded cluster

-The mongo db sharded cluster consists of a replica set of 2 config server nodes, 2 shard servers with 1 node each and 1 mongos instance as a query router.
+The MongoDb sharded cluster consists of a replica set of 2 config server AWS EC2 instances, 2 shard server instances with 1 node in each shard server and 1 mongos instance as a query router to which respective GO API will send request.

 8. Riak Cluster

 # AKF Scale Cube  :

 ## X-axis Scaling: